popphp/pop-dom/README.md

 OVERVIEW
 --------
-`pop-dom` is a component for generating and rendering DOM documents and elements.
-With it, you can easily create document nodes and their children and have control over node content and attributes.
+`pop-dom` is a component for generating, rendering and parsing DOM documents and elements.
+With it, you can easily create or parse document nodes and their children and have control over node content and attributes.

 `pop-dom`is a component of the [Pop PHP Framework](http://www.popphp.org/).